salacika/DE1SQL/SQL6/README.md

 ### Copy the birdstrikes structure into a new tabe called birdstrikes2.
 Insert into birdstrikes2 the line where id is 10.
 ### Hints:
 ### Use the samples from Chapter2 for copy
-### For insert user the format like: INSERT INTO bla SELECT blabla
+### For insert use the format like: INSERT INTO bla SELECT blabla
 <br/><br/>